rfcx-espol/rfcx-espol.github.io/rfcx-espol-web-server.md

 ### Used Technologies
 - [.Net Core 2.0.0](https://dotnet.github.io/), multiplatform core for .Net development.
 - [ASP.Net core](https://docs.microsoft.com/en-us/aspnet/core/), for its reduced API compared with ASP.Net and better open source technologies integration.
+We use the MVC web application development facilities.
 - [Visual Studio Code](https://code.visualstudio.com/), modern editor with valuable multiplatform debugging capabilities.
 - [Microsoft.Orleans](https://dotnet.github.io/orleans/), is a Virtual Actor Model Framework for distributed systems.
-We have not used this yet, but we look at it for future due to the increasing popularity of Actor Model to develop IoT distributed systems.
+We have not used this yet, but we look at it for future due to the increasing popularity of Actor Model to develop IoT and distributed systems.
 - [FFmpeg](https://www.ffmpeg.org/), used to convert saved audio files to desired format.

 ## Deployment